 Dental fillings can help maintain a healthy smile through restoration.
-If tooth structure has been lost to decay, abnormal wear, or earlier restoration, SW Portland cosmetic dentist Dr. Teasdale and his team can provide aesthetic bonded porcelain dental fillings.
+If tooth structure has been lost to decay, abnormal wear, or earlier restoration, Dr. Teasdale and his team can provide aesthetic bonded porcelain dental fillings.
 Closely matched to the color and shape of your surrounding teeth, composite dental fillings protect your teeth while providing a beautiful smile.

-Portland OR dentist Dr. Teasdale and the entire team at Advanced Dental Arts NW strongly recommend composite dental fillings and advise against the use of mercury-based restorations in the mouth, for a great many reasons.
-After years of use, alloy fillings can start to break down at the edges, which can lead to new decay or weakening of the surrounding tooth structure as well as the presence of mercury in the body.
+Dr. Teasdale and the entire team at Advanced Dental Arts NW strongly recommend composite dental fillings and advise against the use of mercury-based restorations in the mouth, for a great many reasons.
+Over time, alloy fillings break down at the edges, which can lead to new decay or weakening of the surrounding tooth structure as well as the presence of mercury in the body.
 The metal of silver fillings corrodes and expands over time, which causes cracks and actual fractures in teeth.
 These kinds of fillings can also cause stains on your teeth and gums.

 Today, materials like bonded porcelains or composites restore beauty and vibrancy to teeth, but don’t corrode or expand with time.
 And glass ionomers release decay-arresting fluoride, encouraging remineralization of the teeth.

 Composite dental fillings are natural-looking fillings that prevent further tooth decay while strengthening weakened teeth.
-Bonded porcelain fillings are far more durable, hygienic, esthetic, and versatile than alloys.
-Generally completed during one office visit, this bonding procedure can significantly improve the appearance and strength of a tooth.
+Bonded porcelain fillings are far more durable, hygienic, conservative, aesthetic, and versatile than alloys.
+Completed within a single office visit, this bonding procedure can significantly improve the appearance and strength of a tooth.

 Our goal at Advanced Dental Arts NW is to provide dental work that is imperceptible.
 We exchange existing crowns and dental fillings with restorations that look and feel like your natural teeth.